thiago-23/coffee-stop/README.md

 The website features a user-friendly interface with four pages(home page, menu page, gallery page and conatct page).

-* All pages has a logo(top left), a navigation bar and footer.
+* All pages has a logo(top left), a navigation bar, footer and a back to top button located at (button right with a yellow color).

 * Navigation bar that is responsive to all screen sizes.